-Step 4A Upon receipt of a positive response from the Beneficiary (see DS-09 in section 4.5): the Beneficiary Bank debits the Payment Account of the Beneficiary and transfers the Funds back via the parties in the Interbank Space.
-If needed, the Beneficiary Bank waits until it has received authorisation from the Beneficiary to debit his Payment Account.
+Step 4A Upon receipt of a positive response from the Beneficiary (DS-08 in section 4.5): the Beneficiary Bank debits the account of the Beneficiary and transfers the funds back via the CSM to the Originator Bank.
+If needed, the Beneficiary Bank waits until it has received the authorisation from the Beneficiary for debiting his account.

 The Beneficiary Bank needs to use the message prescribed in [1].
-The Beneficiary Bank cannot transfer back the Funds through a separate SCT Inst Transaction message.
+The Beneficiary Bank cannot transfer back the Funds through a separate SEPA Credit Transfer Transaction message.

 It is the decision of the Beneficiary Bank if it wants to charge a fee to the Originator Bank.
 This practice is only allowed for a positive response to a Request for Recall by the Originator.
-For this purpose, a field is dedicated in the response message DS-09.
+For this purpose, a field is dedicated in the response message DS-08.

-Step 4B Upon receipt of a negative response from the Beneficiary (DS-09): the Beneficiary Bank will route the Beneficiary's refusal via the parties in the Interbank Space back to the Originator Bank.
+Step 4B Upon receipt of a negative response from the Beneficiary (DS-08): the Beneficiary Bank will route the Beneficiary's refusal via the CSM back to the Originator Bank.
 The Originator Bank communicates the refusal to the Request for Recall by the Originator to the Originator.

-The communicated decision by the Beneficiary on the concerned initial SCT Inst Transaction finalises the fate of the initial SCT Inst Transaction from the perspective of both the Originator Bank and the Beneficiary Bank.
+The communicated decision by the Beneficiary on the concerned initial SEPA Credit Transfer Transaction finalises the fate of the initial SEPA Credit Transfer Transaction from the perspective of both the Originator Bank and the Beneficiary Bank.

-- Step 4C In an exceptional case of no response from the Beneficiary Bank after 15 Banking Business Days after the receipt of the Request for Recall by the Originator, the Originator Bank may send a Request for Status Update to the Beneficiary Bank. - Step 5 The Originator Bank credits the Payment Account of the Originator with the amount reported in the positive response message.
+- Step 4C In an exceptional case of no response from the Beneficiary Bank after 15 Banking Business Days after the receipt of the Request for Recall by the Originator, the Originator Bank may send a Request for Status Update to the Beneficiary Bank. - Step 5 The Originator Bank credits the account of the Originator with the amount reported in the positive response message.